ARM-software/LLVM-embedded-toolchain-for-Arm/docs/newlib.md

 ## Using pre-built `newlib` library package

 1. Install LLVM Embedded Toolchain for Arm
-1. Download corresponding `LLVMEmbeddedToolchainForArm-newlib-overlay` package and extract it on top of the main toolchain folder.
+1. Download corresponding `LLVM-ET-Arm-newlib-overlay` package and extract it on top of the main toolchain folder.

     * Note: The overlay package copies all the `newlib` library variants into the